Conanap/DiscordMusicBot/README.md

 __________________________________________________________________________________________________________
 Change Log:
+   v1.2.3 - 10 Apr, 2020
+   - Queries with URLs passed as an argument no longer sends a GET request to YouTube API v3.

+   v1.2.2 - 9 Apr, 2020
+   - Remove song from queue and clear queue can now be done.
+   - Added some much needed comments.

+   v1.2.1 - 9 Apr, 2020
+   - List queue feature added.

+   v1.2 - 9 Apr, 2020
+   - Implemented a caching functionality to reduce the number of API calls to YouTube API v3.

    v1.1 - 8 Apr, 2020
    - Allow users to select the next best result from their last query if the songbot didn't pick the right one.